laishenggx/T-N_Wave-Activity-Flux/README.md

 Python scripts for caculating the `T-N Wave-Activity Flux` derived by `Takaya and Nakamura (JAS,2001)`.
 * Coder: Lai Sheng @ College of Atmospheric Science, Chengdu University of Information Technology.
 * E-mail: laish12@lzu.edu.cn
+* You can also visit my site for more detail: www.500hpa.cn
 ## Introduction
 Takaya and Nakamura generalize the Plumb Wave-Activity Flux(Plumb,1985) so as to be applicable to small-amplitude Quasi-Geostrophic(QG) disturbances, either stationary or migratory, that are superimposed on a zonally varying basic flow, and introduced the `T-N Wave-Activity Flux`('TN01' for short).<br>